Lalasleroux/mtg-printable-set-label-generator/README.md

 You can change how the labels are actually displayed and rendered by customizing `templates/labels.svg`.
 If you change the fonts, you may also need to resize things to fit.

+The wide color+set mode uses a separate template `templates/labels_color_sets.svg` and produces one large 88mm wide label for every combination of set and color (6 per set: W,U,B,R,G,C).
+The layout shows:
+* Left: color icon and color name
+* Center: set name
+* Right: set icon
+Any unused horizontal space inside the 88mm cell is left blank on the right side intentionally.

 ### Tips for printing SVGs